ev3dev/ev3dev-lang-python/demo/EV3RSTORM/README.md

-Our version, being built with ev3dev, is also vastly more intelligent (one could say, it has a [brain size of a planet](https://en.wikipedia.org/wiki/Marvin_(character))) so ut may be afflicted with severe depression and boredom at times.
+Our version, being built with ev3dev, is also vastly more intelligent (one could say, it has a [brain size of a planet](https://en.wikipedia.org/wiki/Marvin_(character))) so it may be afflicted with severe depression and boredom at times.

 The build instructions may be found at the official LEGO MINDSTROMS site [here](http://www.lego.com/en-us/mindstorms/build-a-robot/ev3rstorm).